Is Rome English Friendly

 Mario Italian Speaking English

-Irresistible food, highest end fashion, awesome architecture, diversity, sceneries, incomparable art, Italy is the most alluring countries in Europe.
-The whole country is packed with a million possibilities and it is offering you a million different ways for you to enjoy it.
+With irresistible food, highest-end fashion, awesome architecture, diversity, sceneries, and incomparable art, Italy is the most alluring country in Europe.
+The whole country is packed with a million possibilities and it offers you a million different ways for you to enjoy it.

 And Rome, what can we say about Rome, it is one of the most beautiful cities you’ll ever see in your life.

-However, whenever you are traveling to a foreign country that doesn’t speak English it ends up being really hard to communicate, and while some countries are extremely easy to be in since everyone speaks English, however, in other cities not so much.
+However, whenever you are traveling to a foreign country that doesn’t speak English it ends up being hard to communicate.
+While some countries are extremely easy to be in since everyone speaks English, however, in other cities not so much.
 If you have never been to Rome, there is something you might want to know.

 Why don’t Italians speak that much English?

-There is also the cockiness factor, in which they speak English but think tourists (this is a European issue that applies especially to American tourists) should make more of an effort to learn the language, even simple phrases, the way other people do when it comes to English.
+There is also the cockiness factor, in which they speak English but think tourists (a European issue that applies especially to American tourists) should make more of an effort to learn the language, even simple phrases, the way other people do when it comes to English.

 Overall…